ManunEbo/Home-Shopping/README.md

 <p>
 In hear, the pandas reports, exploratory data analysis is done on the model_data.csv and Evidently AI monitoring reports are stored.<br>
 Note, for a comprehensive monitoring reports, look inside the Random_forest_reports folder.<br><br>

+<h5 style="color: green;">Next step</h5>
-Looking forward, the objective is to resolve the issues with feature selection and a full deployment with AWS
+Looking forward, the objective is to resolve the issues with feature selection versions of the models and a full deployment with AWS
 </p>